seng438-winter-2022/seng438-a5-Hahkobeh/Assignment5-ReportTemplate.md

 #

 # Assessment Using Reliability Growth Testing
-We found the laplace value for each
+We found the laplace value for each k, we were able to determine that the reliability increases until 17, at that point it decreases.
 <img src='./Picture1.png'/>